Island of Limacos: History

 It has been mentioned as a possible permanent Phoenician settlement despite its small size and apparent lack of subsistence resources.

+Excavations in 1954 uncovered a small Punic settlement and burial place.
+The settlement, located at the island’s southern tip, consisted of row houses built mainly from rubble stone and clay, with benches and dormer windows.
+Unfired brick was uncommon because clay had to be imported from the mainland.
+The “lighthouse burial place” contained both cremation and inhumation burials with archaic Punic grave goods dating mainly to the 7th century BCE.
+The pottery and other artifacts indicate contacts with Phoenician settlements in Iberia, while weapons, silver jewelry, and abundant handmade ceramics were also common.
+Especially the pottery highlight that Rachgoun was more closely connected to the Strait Circle than to the Carthaginian culture.
+Children were buried in natural cavities with their heads covered by header blocks.
+The site was occupied from the late 8th to the mid-6th century BCE.

 In 931, the island became the refuge and stronghold of the Idrisi al-Hasan ben Abi-l-Ays.
 The Umayyad fleet of the recently proclaimed caliph of al-Andalus Abd al-Rahman III was sent —mainly from the port of Pechina— by him to harass the Idrisi and surround the island.
 However, this fleet could not continue with the harassing operations of the island and had to return to the Andalusian port in the autumn of 932.

 It appears described in Derrotero de las costas de España en el Mediterráneo: y su correponido de Africa para inteligencia y uso de las cartas esféricas, by Vicente Tofiño de San Miguel, director of the marine guard companies, published in 1787:

 At N. 50° E. 3 miles from this Cape is the Island of Limacos or Caracoles, of medium height, lying NS. a mile long and distant from land i the same distance.
 The small boats that go to load Tremecen bottom to the S. of the Island, although they recently sheltered, mooring to it with Cabo, and anchoring outside for 12 to 14 fathoms hard and somewhat dirty bottom, due to the great consistency of the bottom. that stays with the anchors, lacking the moorings and orinques at the time of setting sail.

 To the SE part. from the Island is the river of Tremecen with little water: between the Island and the river is an Islet the height of the hull of a Ship stretched from E W. the distance of a cable.
 Between him and the coast, which will be twice the distance, Galeotas can anchor in good weather.
 Wheat, wax, hides and wool are loaded into the river.
 Two cables away from the E. part of the mouth is a high and steep mountain with a tower, from whose shore a reef extends to the N. the distance of 2 cables, and for which it becomes precise when coming from lift dock the Isla de Caracoles.